nvim-neorg/neorg/README.md

 }
 ```

-After that it's as easy as loading the module it exposes normally:
+After that it's as easy as loading the exposed module normally:

 ```lua
 require('neorg').setup {